Apple co-founder says Apple Card algorithm gave wife lower credit limit

 By Subrat Patnaik

-Nov 10 (Reuters) - Apple Inc AAPL.O co-founder Steve Wozniak joined in the online debate over accusations of gender discrimination by the algorithm behind the iPhone maker's credit card, fuelling scrutiny of the newly launched Apple Card.
+Nov 10 (Reuters) - Apple Inc AAPL.O co-founder Steve Wozniak joined in the online debate accusing the algorithm behind the iPhone maker's credit card of discriminating by gender, deepening the scrutiny surrounding the newly launched Apple Card.

-The criticism started on Thursday, after entrepreneur David Heinemeier Hansson railed against the Apple Card in a series of Twitter posts, saying it gave him 20 times the credit limit his wife received.
+The criticism started on Thursday, after entrepreneur David Heinemeier Hansson railed against the Apple Card in a series of tweets, saying it gave him 20 times the credit limit that his wife received.

-The much anticipated titanium credit card, part of a broader effort by Apple to derive greater revenue from services after years of heavy reliance on iPhone sales, was launched in August, in partnership with Goldman Sachs Group Inc GS.N.

-In an email, Goldman said Apple Card applicants were evaluated independently, according to income and creditworthiness, taking into account factors such as personal credit scores and personal debt.

 Hansson, who is the creator of web-application framework Ruby on Rails, did not disclose any specific income-related information for himself or his wife but tweeted that they filed joint tax returns and that his wife had a better credit score.

-On Saturday, Wozniak chimed in with a similar experience, saying he got 10 times more credit on the card, compared with his wife.
+On Saturday, Wozniak chimed in, suggesting that a similar thing happened to him as he got 10 times more credit on this Apple Card compared with his wife.

-"We have no separate bank or credit card accounts or any separate assets," Wozniak said on Twitter, in reply to Hansson's original tweet.

-"Hard to get to a human for a correction though.
-It's big tech in 2019."
+"We have no separate bank or credit card accounts or any separate assets.
+Hard to get to a human for a correction though.
+It's big tech in 2019," Wozniak tweeted in reply to Hansson's original tweet.

-New York's Department of Financial Services said it was beginning an inquiry into Goldman Sachs' credit card practices.
+New York's Department of Financial Services said it is opening a probe into Goldman Sachs credit card practices.

-"New York law prohibits discrimination against protected classes of individuals," Linda Lacewell, the superintendent of the New York State Department of Financial Services, wrote in a blog post. (http://bit.ly/2Ny1TUA)
+"New York law prohibits discrimination against protected classes of individuals, which means an algorithm, as with any other method of determining creditworthiness, cannot result in disparate treatment for individuals based on age, creed, race, color, sex, sexual orientation, national origin, or other protected characteristics," Linda Lacewell, the superintendent of the New York State Department of Financial Services, wrote in a blog post. (http://bit.ly/2Ny1TUA)

-That barred an algorithm, like any other method of determining creditworthiness, from disparate treatment based on individual characteristics such as age, creed, race, color, sex, sexual orientation, national origin, among others, she added.

-"We know the question of discrimination in algorithmic decisioning also extends to other areas of financial services."
+"We know the question of discrimination in algorithmic decisioning also extends to other areas of financial services," Lacewell added.

-Apple did not immediately respond to a Reuters request for comment on Sunday.
+Apple partnered with Goldman Sachs Group Inc GS.N to launch the much anticipated titanium credit card in August.

 ((subrat.patnaik@tr.com; +1 646 223 8780; Twitter: @Subrat_Patnaik;))